 California poppies usually make a stunning orange backdrop in late April and May.
 For 2022, expect the buds to pop early.
 About the same time, you should be able spot Redbud, Hyacinth, and Lupines.
 As you explore, you may run across the bright red stalks of the Snow Plant, they are striking but technically a fungus and not a flower.

 Mountain Dogwood blossoms are another prized Yosemite Valley flower.
 The white blossoms that adorn these 10- to 30-foot-tall trees resemble giant butterflies in flight.
 Look for Dogwoods along the banks of the Merced River on the west end of the valley.

-One of our favorite places to catch the spring wildflowers is on the Sentinel & Cook Meadow Trail.
+One of my favorite places to catch the spring wildflowers is on the Sentinel & Cook Meadow Trail.
 This short, easy trail is a great place to frame wildflowers with the Swinging Bridge, the crystal-clear Merced River, Yosemite Falls or Sentinel Rock in the background.
 Get those Instagram filters ready!

-4. Stroll Under the Giant Sequoias Trees
+4. Hike to the Giant Sequoias Trees

 Tuolumne Grove avoids the crowds since visitors need to hike to the stand of about two dozen old-growth Giant Sequoias.
 The hike to the grove is a 2.5-mile (4 km) round trip and can be strenuous on the steep uphill return to the trailhead.
 A highlight is walking through a fallen tree in the grove.

 To get to the Tuolumne Grove parking lot from Yosemite Valley, take Highway 120 ten miles (16.8 km) to the Crane Flat/Tioga Road turnoff, then continue on Tioga Road for a half-mile (0.8 km).